kliewkliew/salad/README.md

     .map(valueOpt => valueOpt.map(_ + 1))
 ```

-You need to ensure that a serde pair is used symmetrically for mutating and accessing a key-value pair.
+You must ensure that a serde pair is used symmetrically for mutating and accessing a key-value pair.

+## Serde-Codec Choices
+The lettuce codec determines the storage format in Redis.
+The serde determines how various Scala types are serialized to the codec format.

+The recommended pair is ByteArrayCodec with SnappySerdes or CompactByteArraySerdes (if you know that the data will not compress well).

+If you use CompressionCodec, it will attempt to compress numeric types which just adds CPU and byte-size overhead.

+String serdes are also provided if you require readable keys/values.

+### ByteArrayCodec
+* ByteArraySerdes
+* CompactByteArraySerdes
+* SnappySerdes

+### CompressionCodec
+* ByteArraySerdes
+* CompactByteArraySerdes

+### StringCodec, Utf8StringCodec
+* StringSerdes

 # SBT
 TODO: publish jars to Maven repo